 - Learning and development – there is lots of good quality information out there along with the opportunity to be part of a community within your industry.
-Whether it’s YouTube videos or being part of discussions on Twitter.
+Whether it’s YouTube videos, TikTok or being part of discussions on LinkedIn.

 - Internal communications – internal social media is a great way to open communication within the business, flatten structures and encourage cross departmental sharing.

 We know social media has plenty of benefits but we also know there are risks.
 The focus now is how do you get the business benefits, recognise the needs and wants of your people whilst at the same time reducing the risk?

 We all use and understand social media differently, the platforms are all different and within that an individual’s experience will vary depending on how they use the platform.
 We cannot assume anyone will know what social media means to you as a business, how it’s used in business, what is and isn’t appropriate to post.

 It’s vital that social media is part of your Induction Programme and regular training for your teams.
 Whether you want to tell people not to post or love that everyone can now support your marketing efforts - wherever you sit, you need to tell people.
 The variety in attitudes towards employees on social media that we come across tells us it would be impossible in most cases for a new starter to know what is expected of them.

 2. Social Media Policy